0XMagic/BluTape/README.md

 * [The latest version of python](https://www.python.org/)

 ## Dependencies
-* Blutape requires no additional dependencies
+* Blutape requires no additional dependencies, however, there are optional dependencies which can be installed by running `python -m pip install -r requirements.txt` that provide the following additional functionality:
+  * appdirs module: allows the program to choose an appropriate configuration directory on all platforms.

 ## Launching Blutape: